shanholtzerk/fork_loudevprocess/docs/source/development-environment.rst

 vscode launch.json
 --------------------
-For debugging, you'll need the following in vscode's launch.json
+For debugging, you'll need the following in vscode's launch.json.
+Note that the existing repos all have launch.json and task.json files

   .. code-block:: shell